 Grandpa was an office worker his whole life, but like many office workers of yesteryear he was also surprisingly skilled with hands-on tasks.
 People generally were back then.
 He had six-quart wooden fruit baskets full of tools in the garage (I still have them), he kept little jars on revolving carousels to store screws, bolts and washers, and he built, fixed and restored many things around the house and cottage.
 One day when we were by the lake together for a few weeks, Grandpa showed me how to fix a flat tire on his car – a 1962 Ford Galaxy 500.

 Grandpa was the kind of guy who kept little things on hand so repairs could be done without going to the store.
 This included new valve stems and the kind of metal valve cap with a little wrench on top for removing and replacing valve stems.
-He took the old valve out, put the new valve in, pumped up the tire and checked again for bubbles.
+He unscrewed the old valve, put the new valve in, pumped up the tire and checked again for bubbles.
+You can see one of those wrench-equipped caps below and a partially removed valve stem.

-None appeared and I remember feeling an amazing sense of relief.
+No bubbles appeared after the valve replacement and I remember feeling an amazing sense of relief.
 Grandpa had taken us from being stranded at the end of the remote dirt road where our cottage was, to being back in business, mobile and free.
 The prospect of a flat tire felt much more worrisome in my young mind than I see it to be now, but the relief of the repair done well was huge.

 When I discovered the flat tire on my lawn tractor a week after topping up the pressure to the recommended max of 10 psi, I immediately bought a replacement tube from a great little local shop in town ($30).
 When Saturday rolled around, after I got my newsletter out for the week, I jacked up the tractor, removed the wheel, then started wrestling the tire off the rim with tire irons.
 A new tube installed in record time was my plan.
 I had that “Saturday-get-it-done” attitude going on.
 The back tires on this lawn tractor were originally tubeless, so the tire was reluctant to come off the rim because it’s made to form an air-tight seal without a tube.
 I’d repaired this particular tire before, installing a tube to solve a recurring bead leak problem some years ago.
-Yanking the old tube out was easier when I removed the old valve stem to let all the air out, but getting the new tube in was more difficult.
+Yanking the old tube out was easier when I removed the old valve stem to let all the air out, but getting the new tube in was difficult.
 It was quite thick and beefy, and more reluctant to go in place than it should have been since I didn’t bother breaking the bead on the inside face of the tire.
+That’s what they call separating the rim of a tubeless tire from the steel rim it was made to fit on.
 It’s not an easy thing to do, breaking the bead on a tubeless tire, but I should have done it.

 I looked at the old tube lying beside the war zone I’d just created with tools lying everywhere.
 Should I put the valve back in and see where the old tube is leaking?
 A new tube is all the way in town 12 miles away, the shop was closed until Monday, but maybe I can patch the old one.
 Should I wait to get a new tube?
 That would be the high-quality thing to do, but I was curious.
 Where was the leak anyway?
 I really should know so I can check the tire closely in that spot to see if there’s a nail or something sharp involved.